As seen on America's Inventor Lady website: americasinventorlady.com/

 1) Image detection from behind the vehicle while backing up is better suited for CMS than for mirrors.

 1) Flat mirrors allow you to observe with binocular vision, preserving 3D clues, such as parallax.
 A camera projects a single-viewpoint onto a screen giving a 2-D projection.
-Lacking critical depth.
+Lacking critical depth perception.

-2) Flat mirrors allow you to see more by slightly shifting your viewing position.
+2) Flat mirrors allow you to see more by slightly shifting your viewing position, increasing your field of vision.

 3) A flat mirror has much better contrast, color, and resolution than any camera and screen combo.